Car Finance Explained

 Taking out some form of finance is a hugely popular way of owning a car in the UK.
 There are various options to suit different circumstances, so it's important to understand the pros and cons of each.

-However you choose to finance your next car, never borrow more than you can afford to pay back.
+However you choose to finance your next car, the golden rule is 'never borrow more than you can afford to pay back'.
 Remember not to focus solely on the monthly repayment figure, but also the deposit, the interest rate (expressed as the Annual Percentage Rate, or “APR”), and the total amount payable by the end of the loan, including the final payment.
 A good rule of thumb to start with is not to exceed 10-15 per cent of your monthly net income (in other words post-tax and national insurance) on monthly payments for a car.

 CarGurus UK sell my car image